Yiran-Hu/yiran-hu.github.io/Research.md

 <!-- Content -->
 <h2 id="content">Research Interest</h2>
 <p>My research lies in Numerical and Analysis PDE.
 I am now interested in 3D Quasi-Geostrophic System and Surface Quasi-Geostrophic Equation.
-For conferences and publications see <a href="CV.pdf">CV</a>.</p>
+For conferences and publications see my <a href="CV.pdf">CV</a>.</p>